shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_SaskiaVerleg.md

 Florian showed us more examples of hacking and told us about old hacks from years ago.
 One example was John Draper (Captain Crunch / Crunch or Crunchman) He is an american computer programmer and former of the legendary phone phreak.
 He managed to make free phone calls with a toy.

+Hacking is about playing with systems and to do something unexpected with it.
+Florian showed a few examples from the past and for me it became really clear that hacking is really broad.
+I can be like a small detail and little adjustment.
+An example was the book with the title 'steal this book' by Abbie Hoffman.
+This showed for me that also in commercial ways you can use nice hacks to sell your prodcut or to tell your message.

 Tech mode Railroad club (TMRC) MIT
 Massachusetts institute of Technology (MIT), 1946.
 FIRST HACKERS, PEOPLE WHO HACKED THEIR OWN SYSTEM